Civic Collaboration

 For Prospective Hosts

-We look for host organizations for scholar teams that are at the epicenter of change in their cities.
-Your expertise will be the linchpin in scholars’ success.
+We look for host organizations that are at the epicenter of change in their cities.
+Hosts’ expertise will be the linchpin in scholars’ success.

 We expect scholars to give as much as they receive.
 We ask scholars to:

-- Research a relevant issue of your choice.
-An ideal project is focused enough to give scholars direction, but open-ended enough to allow teams to follow discoveries where they take them.
+• Research a relevant issue of hosts’ choosing.
+An ideal project is focused enough to give scholars direction, but open-ended enough to allow teams to follow discoveries wherever they may lead.

-- Shed light on issues facing your city from the perspective of bright, talented undergraduates.
+• Shed light on issues facing a city from the perspective of bright, talented undergraduates.

 And we ask host organizations to:

-- Propose an emerging dilemma, question, or theme for the scholars to investigate.
+• Propose an emerging dilemma, question, or theme for scholars to investigate.

-- Endorse the scholars with a title from your organization, such as “Research Intern,” so that they have the cachet to contact and connect with people in the community.
+• Endorse the scholars with a title from the organization, such as “Research Intern,” so that they have the cachet to contact and connect with people in the community.

-- Include the scholars in the activities of your organization when appropriate.
+• Include the scholars in the activities of the organization when appropriate.

 Previous Projects